denten-books/plain-text/2-device.md

 Any innovation in the linguistic sphere was, in the formalist view, bound to follow a cycle of habituation and renewal.
-With time, a literary device capable of arresting apprehension itself became normalized and in need of renewal.
+With time, a literary device capable of arresting apprehension itself became normalized and in need of revitalization.
 Consequently, the evolution of aesthetic periods followed a course of arbitrary differentiation, in what Jean Moréas (a symbolist poet and art critic important for the history of formalism) called a "cyclical evolution" [*évolution cyclique*], by which the dominant device in one period became a cliché in the next.
 Art depletes itself, "from copy to copy, from imitation to imitation."
-What seems fresh today "dries up and shrivels" [@moreas_symbolisme_1886].
+What seems fresh today "dries up and shrivels" tomorrow [@moreas_symbolisme_1886].
 Technique in that sense was seen by the formalists as a kind of information processing at the meta-linguistic, social level.
 The mechanics of "arrangement and the rearrangement of figure" produce new meaning within habituated contexts, motivating the engine of literary development.

 In the 1920s, reflecting critically on Shklovsky's "materialist aesthetics" Mikhail Bakhtin would write that the formal model of aesthetic genre formation